Your decisions about your business model will demand key resources to make it run successfully.

 - Human: professionals that bring an advantage to the company because of their knowledge.

 - Financial: cash availability that leverages companies’ business model activities.

 Because failing to map and maintain key resources is failing to execute your business model.

-Let’s suppose your startup’s value proposition is to provide innovative furniture designs that increase users’ productivity in, at least, 20%.
+Let’s suppose your startup’s value proposition is to provide innovative furniture designs that increase users’ productivity by, at least, 20%.

-In this case, designers knowledge are a key resource of your startup.
-Therefore, to fail to recruit and retain these designers prevents you from delivering what you promised to your customers.
+In this case, designers’ knowledge is a key resource for your startup.
+Therefore, failing to recruit and retain these designers prevents you from delivering what you promised to your customers.